Gordon Stubley is a Professor in the Department of Mechanical and Mechatronics Engineering.

 - ME 351 - Fluid Mechanics 1

-- ME 566 - Computational Fluid Dynamics for Engineering Design
+- ME 566 - CFD for Engineering Design

 - Bristow, Michele and Erkorkmaz, Kaan and Huissoon, Jan Paul and Jeon, Soo and Owen, William S and Waslander, Steven L and Stubley, Gordon D, A control systems concept inventory test design and assessment, IEEE Transactions on Education, 55(2), 2012, 203 - 212